 - Dump the dough onto a floured surface and knead for 8-10 minutes.
 (Alternatively, put the dough into the bowl of a stand mixer fitted with a dough hook and knead on low speed, 8-10 minutes).
 The dough will be soft and smooth.

 - Turn off the oven.
-Place dough in an oiled bowl and cover with a kitchen towel.
+Place dough in an oiled bowl and cover with a kitchen towel for the first rise.
 Place into the warm oven for 1-2 hours, until doubled in size.

 - Punch the dough down and divide into 3 equal pieces.
 Roll each piece into a rope 16-18 inches long.
 Line the ropes up next to each other on a baking sheet lined with parchment paper.
 Pinch the ends together on one side.
 Braid the dough.
 Dust with flour, cover with a kitchen towel and let rise for 1 hour.

 - Preheat oven to 350 degrees.
 Beat the remaining egg with 1 Tbsp. of water.
-Brush the dough with the egg wash.
+Brush the entire loaf with the egg wash.
 Bake 15 minutes.
 Rotate the baking sheet and bake another 20 minutes.
-Allow challah to cool on the baking sheet before slicing.
+Allow challah to cool to room temperature on the sheet pan before slicing.

 Good recipe love the Jewish traditions.
 Feast days are wonderful to learn .and the ways of the Torah is all inspiring.